 “Toyota soon discovered that factory workers had far more to contribute than just muscle power.
 This discovery probably originated in the Quality Circle movement.
 Ishikawa, Deming, and Juran all made major contributions to the quality movement.
 It culminated in team development and cellular manufacturing.” – A Brief History of Just in Time

-However, US consultants knew that US executives disliked unions, and therefore when TPS/JIT/Lean made the transition to the US in the form of books and consulting, the union side of the equation was left out of the process.
+However, US consultants knew that US executives disliked unions.
+Therefore, when TPS/JIT/Lean made the transition to the US in books and consulting, the union side of the equation was left out of the process.
 US companies wanted all of the benefits of bought in employees, but without the employees being bought in.
-Since the early 1970’s, US companies have done their best to eliminate unions from the landscape and to distort the history of unions, painting them in the most derogatory way possible, and why not, unions fight for higher wages for employees, which reduces profits.
+Since the early 1970s, US companies have done their best to eliminate unions from the landscape and distort unions’ history, painting them in the most derogatory way possible.
+Why not, unions fight for higher wages for employees, which reduces profits.
 This censoring of the TPS/JIT/Lean into what was most marketable meant that the TPS/JIT/ Lean approaches that migrated from Japan to the US and Europe were poor facsimiles of the real thing.
 This is explained in the following quotation.

 “They brought back, mostly, the superficial aspects like KANBAN cards and quality circles.
 Most early attempts to emulate Toyota failed because they were not integrated into a complete system and because few understood the underlying principles.” – A Brief History of Just in Time

 Toyota, and other Japanese companies, developed techniques for dealing with the difficult economic circumstances following WWII.
 While the US was untouched after WWII, Japan had been heavily bombed.
 Setting up the supply chain for long production runs and large lot sizes was not an effective strategy as the level of demand was shallow.
 Therefore, the TPS was developed under conditions of austerity.